List of 10 interesting Black Lab FAQ (Frequently Asked Questions)

 - They do bark and with all the exterior environmental sound in an apartment, it may cause them to bark more often as a protective measure.
 I would be in fear of making my neighbors unhappy if this were the case.

 - Black Labs are a sporting dog.
-As a sporting dog, they need to run and have a wide-open space to exercise.
+As sporting dogs, they need to run and have a wide-open space to exercise.
 Unless an apartment liver is going to take the time to take the dog to a place where they can get this exercise, it truly does a disservice to this breed of dog.

 - Black Labs are well behaved, but they also get bored easily if not allowed to run around and “blow some stink off”.
 You may feel differently if you come home to find garbage spread around your apartment, plants uprooted or your favorite Shoes chewed to pieces.
 This is not because the dog itself is not bad, but generally because they were looking for something to do.